-In the early 1990's, CMOS sensors emerged as low-cost, low-power alternatives to CCD.
-The principle architectural solutions, which enabled the high data throughput, are the effective integration of pixel readout processing, ADC conversion, and the high-speed dual-port RAM in one single chip.
-The core of the CMOS sensor designs is a $m \times n$ photodiode active pixel array, which is accessed in row-wise fashion and readout into a column ADC's in parallel.
-With the addition of a column of dual-port SRAM's, the readout of the digital data can be done during the A/D conversion of the next row.
-The sensor has an on-chip digital block, which runs the row processing, ADC conversion, and readout and allows flexibility in selecting rows and columns as well as defining the start time for row processing or read.
-The use of parallel pixel readout and digitizing, as well as easy ways of multiplexing/demultiplexing data - techniques required for high-speed large format sensors - is challenging CCD technology in mainstream applications.
-Today, CMOS sensors, for example the 1024x1024 CMOS Active Pixel Sensor [17], has the potential to achieve very high output data rate over 500MB/second and a low power dissipation of 350mW at a clock rate of 66MHz.
+In the early 1990s, complementary metal-oxide semiconductor (CMOS) sensors emerged as low-cost, low-power alternatives to CCD.
+The principle architectural solutions, which enabled high-data throughput, are the effective integration of pixel readout processing, ADC conversion, and the highspeed dual-port RAM in one single chip.
+The core of the CMOS sensor designs is an $m \times n$ photodiode active pixel array, which is accessed in row-wise fashion and read out into column ADCs in parallel.
+With the addition of a column of dual-port static random access memory (SRAM), the readout of the digital data can be done during the analog-to-digital (A/D) conversion of the next row.
+The sensor has an onchip digital block that runs the row processing, ADC conversion, and readout; allows flexibility in selecting rows and columns; and defines the start time for row processing or read.
+The use of parallel pixel readout and digitizing, as well as easy ways of multiplexing/de-multiplexing data-techniques required for high-speed large format sensors-is challenging CCD technology in mainstream applications.
+Today, CMOS sensors (for example, the 1024×1024 CMOS active pixel sensor [17]) have the potential to achieve very high-output data rates over 500 MB/s and a low-power dissipation of 350 MW at a clock rate of 66 MHz.